Inogen At Home: Energy Savings Calculator

 - Find the listing of the amps and the volts (either online or listed on the label of the oxygen concentrator).

-- Multiply the number of volts by the number of amps for a total number (amps x volts = total).
+- Calculate the wattage: Multiply the number of volts by the number of amps for a total number of watts (amps x volts = total).

 - Find the kilowatts per hour by multiplying the total number (from step 2) by .001.